-As referred in the Independent Auditor's Report for the year ended 31 December 2021, the qualified opinion covers both the above-mentioned year end fair value of the Cryptocurrency Investments of RMB39,036,000 and the corresponding changes in fair value of RMB36,037,000 respectively.
-Notwithstanding this and given that the Group has recouped the entire original investment in the Fund in 2021, the relevant uncertainty is whether the carrying value of the Cryptocurrency Investment may be realized in future.
+As referred in the Independent Auditor's Report for the year ended 31 December 2022, the qualified opinion covers both the above-mentioned year end fair value of the Cryptocurrency Investments of RMB8,753,000 and the corresponding changes in fair value of RMB30,283,000 respectively.
+As mentioned in the paragraph headed "Basis for qualified opinion" in the Independent Auditor's Report, similar to the year 2021 that certain audit scope limitations were in place resulting in the issuance of a qualified opinion, again due the same audit scope limitations the Company's auditor was unable to determine whether any adjustments were necessary in respect of the balance of the Fund's Cryptocurrency Investments as at 31 December 2022 and 1 January 2022, which has consequential impacts on the Group's investment in financial assets for the year ended 31 December 2022.
+Notwithstanding this and given that the Group has recouped the entire original investment in the Fund in 2021, the relevant uncertainty was arising from whether the carrying value of the Cryptocurrency Investment may be realized in future.

 However, as the Group's remaining investment in the Fund only constitutes a small percentage of the Company's assets, there remains no changes to our core business.
-The Group acknowledges the volatility involved with Cryptocurrency Investments and will continue to monitor the investment to manage exposure to the risks involved.
+The Group acknowledges the volatility involved with cryptocurrency investments and will continue to monitor the investment to manage exposure to the risks involved.